 The first step in treatment of low back pain is accurate diagnosis through a methodical and detailed history and physical examination.
 It is important to narrow down the cause of the low back pain as specific therapies work better for certain pain conditions.
-For example, a lumbar epidural steroid injection may be an excellent therapeutic choice for nerve impingement as a result of disc herniation whereas a radiofrequency rhizotomy may work best for facet arthropathy, and a lysis of adhesions procedure or spinal cord stimulator may be best served for patients with epidural scar formation post spine surgery.

 Although serious episodes of low back pain are as likely to occur following activities of daily living as after moderate/severe trauma, a precipitating event can occasionally help pinpoint a pain source.
 Sacroiliac joint pain can be most often associated with a traumatic event such as a fall or a motor vehicle accident, whereas a herniated disc may be more likely to cause sciatica, an abrupt shooting “electric” pain down the leg with positional change.